West Papua Indonesia Travel Guide

 Minimize waste, conserve resources, and protect marine life.

-Respect local customs, ask permission for photos, and learn basic phrases.
+Respect local customs, ask permission for photos, and pick up basic expressions.

 Consider Komodo National Park and Wakatobi for world-class diving experiences.